Theology

 • Church, state, and society—a comparative look at Brazil, Germany, and South Africa

-• The public Trinity
+• The Public Trinity

 Research projects: